BACK

 Our students’ outstanding performances at the ASB Polyfest are truly memorable.

-In 2023, Rangitoto College was represented by our amazing Chinese and Korean cultural teams on the diversity stage.
+In recent years, Rangitoto College was represented by our amazing Chinese and Korean cultural teams on the diversity stage.
 It was an amazing experience with our Chinese Team performing a traditional sleeve dance and our Korean Team a fan dance.
 The students performed exceptionally well and it was an amazing experience.
+In 2025 the Chinese cultural team achieved 2 placements on the diversity stage.

 Student Testimonial

-Kia Ora, my name is Cuba Rihari and my experience so far at Rangitoto College as a Year 11 student of Māori and Pasifika descent has been extremely enjoyable.
-I have been able to connect with many other students and teachers throughout my time at this school and I have enjoyed every moment of it.
+Kia Ora, my name is Cuba Rihari and my experience at Rangitoto College as a Year 13 student of Māori and Pasifika descent was extremely enjoyable.
+I was able to connect with many other students and teachers throughout my time at this school and I have enjoyed every moment of it.

 In Year 9 and 10 I had the opportunity of joining the Cultural Committee which was amazing because it helped me develop my leadership skills and also helped me step out of my comfort zone.
-This year, I was fortunate enough to be a part of the Māori and Pasifika Leadership Team and the Tū Rangatira Tutor class where we base our goals around Māori and Pasifika students to help strengthen our community.
-I am also in the school’s Kapa Haka group where we train hard for lots of performances and events which contributes to the school’s success.
+In Year 13, I was fortunate enough to be a part of the Māori and Pasifika Leadership Team and the Tū Rangatira Tutor class where we based our goals around Māori and Pasifika students to help strengthen our community.
+I was in the school’s Kapa Haka group where we trained hard for lots of performances and events which contributed to the school’s success.

 These have been extremely great opportunities for me because I believe that they have allowed me to realise the importance of my self-identity through the help and guidance of others.